 The most important goal for Rackspace is achieving high customer satisfaction and building long-lasting customer relationships.
 But in the world of big companies, it can become more and more difficult to manage it back to simple.

 Simplicity is one the main reasons Rackspace chose Net Promoter Score.
 Of course, there can never be enough of analysis, reports and metrics, but the true value comes from simply listening and responding to your customers.

 “Whatever method you choose to measure customer engagement and satisfaction, don’t over-complicate it, and don’t expect it to be the perfect metric,” said Lopez.

 Find a way to listen to your customers and then use that feedback to fuel growth and build a strong brand.
 Use their recommendations to improve your product and service.

 Just by feeling that their voice matters, customers will be more inclined to provide feedback, and hence be more loyal and satisfied.
 They will become another advertising force for the company and tell their friends about Rackspace.

-It’s one of the ways they are keeping a pulse on what customer thinks and feels.
-Lanham believes the path to a success comes through earning 10 out of 10 on the net promoter survey.
+It’s one of the ways they are keeping a pulse on what customers think and feel.
+Lanham believes the path to success comes through earning 10 out of 10 on the Net Promoter survey.
 His specific quote is: